 PhD Biotechnology Syllabus

-PhD Biotechnology Career Prospects & Salary
+PhD Biotechnology Jobs & Salary

 - One can join a research centre as a Junior Research Fellow (JRF), Senior Research Fellow (SRF), Scientist, or Research Associate in various research centres and industries.